COVID-19 Prevention and Protection

 - Wash your hands often with soap and water for at least 20 seconds.

-- If soap and water are not readily available, use an alcohol-based hand sanitizer that contains at least 60% alcohol if hands are not visibly soiled.
+- If soap and water are not readily available and hands are not visibly soiled, use an alcohol-based hand sanitizer that contains at least 60% alcohol if hands are not visibly soiled.

 - Take extra precautions if you plan to attend or host a small gathering of fewer than 10 people to stay safe.